 Stones are Memorial Objects

-Stones have long been an ancient object of memorial as we see is displayed in Joshua when the children of Israel finally settle into the promised land
+Stones have long been an ancient object of a memorial, as we see displayed in Joshua when the children of Israel finally settle into the promised land.

 — Joshua 4:3,7

 And let us not forget the most memorable tablets of stone given to Moses on Mount Sinai that we are instructed throughout Deuteronomy not to forget.

 . . . the two tablets of the Testimony, tablets of stone, written with the finger of God.

 Finally, In the Old Testament, altars of stone were built to commemorate an encounter with God as with Noah, Abraham, Manoah, Gideon, Jacob, etc.

 It might be helpful for us to understand this concept of how an inanimate object can hear, record, and testify something that that appears to be inanimate if we realize that words are actual things,

 In Hebrew, the predominant word for "word" is "davar" and is translated sometimes as "thing."